Causes of Parkinson's disease: Coffee consumption

-Dietary Factors
+Diet

 Emerging research suggests that diet may influence the risk of developing Parkinson's.
 A 2023 study found that adherence to a Western dietary pattern—characterized by high consumption of red and processed meats, fried foods, high-fat dairy products, and refined grains—is associated with an increased risk of Parkinson's.
 Individuals with the highest adherence to this dietary pattern had significantly higher odds—approximately seven times—of developing the disease.
-Conversely, diets rich in fruits, vegetables, whole grains, and lean proteins have been associated with a reduced risk of Parkinson's, potentially offering protective benefits.
-Further research is needed to establish causality and better understand the mechanisms underlying these associations.
+Conversely, diets rich in fruits, vegetables, whole grains, and lean proteins have been associated with a reduced risk of Parkinson's.
+Biological mechanisms related to possible cognitive protective effects are currently unknown.